8 Proven Benefits of Cross-Training For Runners

 Running is a high-impact sport, and particularly if you are a road runner, the repetitive movement of pounding the pavement can take a toll on your muscles, joints, and connective tissues.

-Even if you have perfect running form, which is a great way to help alleviate some of the strain, it does not erase the fact that running puts stress on the body.
+Even if you have good running form and biomechanics, which is a great way to help alleviate some of the strain, it does not erase the fact that running puts stress on the body.

-Adding low-impact or no-impact cross-training activities such as the elliptical machine or cycling to your training program can help alleviate some of that foot-ground impact and potentially decrease your risk of running-related injuries.
+Adding low-impact or no-impact cross-training activities such as the elliptical machine or cycling to your training program can help alleviate some of that foot-ground impact and potentially decrease your risk of running injuries.

 #2: Cross-Training Adds Variety To Your Workouts

 Most of us, as runners, sure love running.
-We often don’t mind hitting the pavement or trails day after day, logging miles and miles into our Garmins.
+We often don’t mind hitting the pavement or trails day after day, logging miles and miles into Strava.

-However, cross-training can spice up your overall training plan.
-You may even discover you enjoy other activities in addition to running, such as biking and swimming, that you may have never tried otherwise.
+You may even discover that you enjoy other activities besides running, such as biking and swimming, that you would never have tried otherwise.
+It can really take the monotony out of just running day after day for those who need a mental break.

 Who knows, perhaps you’ll even try a triathlon one day!